At Swinburne, we aim to make your application process as easy as possible.

 2. Select your course

 Use Course Search to find the course you wish to study.
-You can list up to three courses on your application in order of preference.

 3. Check entry requirements